iiishop/bt-fy/report.md

 The system was built around the XIAO ESP32C3 (Fig. 2), which provides both computation and wireless communication.
 A VL53L0X/VL53L1X (Fig. 2) time-of-flight sensor was used to detect human presence by measuring distance.
 Two servo motors were used for actuation: an SG92R servo (Fig. 2) drives the flapping of the butterfly wings, while an SG90-HV continuous servo provides rotational feedback to represent the duration of interaction.

-All components are integrated into a 3D-printed butterfly enclosure with fabric wings, combining functional design with an expressive physical form.
+All components were integrated into a 3D-printed butterfly enclosure with fabric wings, combining functional design with an expressive physical form.

 ### System workflow